Variational Inference

 Custom Callback Functions

-To inspect the progress of optimization in more detail, one can define a custom callback function.
+To inspect the progress of optimisation in more detail, one can define a custom callback function.
 For example, the following callback function estimates the ELBO on q_avg every 10 steps with a larger number of samples:

-function callback(; stat, averaged_params, restructure, kwargs...)
+function callback(; iteration, averaged_params, restructure, state, kwargs...)

-if mod(stat.iteration, 10) == 1
+if mod(iteration, 10) == 1

 q_avg = restructure(averaged_params)

-obj = AdvancedVI.RepGradELBO(128)
+obj = AdvancedVI.RepGradELBO(128) # 128 samples for ELBO estimation

-elbo_avg = estimate_objective(obj, q_avg, Turing.Variational.make_logdensity(m))
+elbo_avg = -estimate_objective(obj, q_avg, state.prob)

 (elbo_avg = elbo_avg,)